-In early January of each year the PT providers send CLEP a file that contains the PT surveys purchased by all the laboratories holding or requesting a NYS clinical laboratory permit that have enrolled with their program for the coming year.
-Information in this file is used to verify that laboratories have enrolled in all the PT surveys they designated the previous fall.
+In early January of each year the PT providers send CLEP a file that contains the PT products purchased by all the laboratories holding or requesting a NYS clinical laboratory permit that have enrolled with their program for the coming year.
+The Information in this file is used to verify that laboratories have enrolled in all the PT products they designated the previous fall in eCLEP.

-If a laboratory has not enrolled in a PT survey they designated the previous fall they will receive a request from CLEP asking for verification that they have enrolled in an acceptable survey for the NYS mandated PT analyte(s) in question.
+If a laboratory has not enrolled in a PT product they designated the previous fall they will receive a request from CLEP asking for verification that they have enrolled in an acceptable product for the NYS mandated PT analyte(s) in question.

-Laboratories must reply to the request by email to PTAdmin@health.ny.gov within 7 days and attach the receipt or confirmation email from the PT provider showing enrollment in an acceptable survey.
-An order form is not proof of enrollment.
+Laboratories must reply to the request by email to PTAdmin@health.ny.gov within 7 days and attach the receipt or confirmation email from the PT provider showing enrollment in an acceptable product.
+An order form is not sufficient proof of enrollment.